Buenos Aires: Top 10 Things To Do

 Museo Nacional de Bellas Artes

-This gallery is open daily except Monday and entry is free.
-There may be a cost for temporary exhibitions.
-We paid 100 pesos to visit the Turner Collection.
+This gallery is open daily except Monday from 11 am (10 am at weekends) until 8 pm Entry is free, however there may be a cost for temporary exhibitions.

-The renovated waterfront area of Puerto Madero with its boats, public art and cobbled streets lined with trendy cafes is a pleasant place for a stroll.
+The renovated waterfront area of Puerto Madero has plenty to see and do, with its boats, public art and cobbled streets lined with trendy cafes.

 Puerto Madero